(309) 555-0100

 How mitigation connects to fan replacement

-Fan replacement is a different intent from mitigation.
+Fan replacement is a different need from mitigation.
 If you have no system yet and your radon is elevated, mitigation is the right path.
-If you already have a mitigation system but the fan is noisy, stopped, or a new test is showing the system may not be performing, fan replacement is more precise.
-Internal links on this page connect both paths so you don't have to guess which one fits.
+If you already have a mitigation system but the fan is noisy, stopped, or a new test is showing the system may not be performing, existing radon system support is more precise.

 Cost and quote expectations